Recover Deleted Word Documents

 Best Practices

-- Look for ~$ temp files in the original document folder.
+• Look for hidden ~$ temp files in the original document folder.

-- Contiguous documents recover cleanly; heavily fragmented ones may not.
+• Contiguous documents carve cleanly; heavily fragmented ones may not.

-- Signature recovery usually loses the original file name.
+• Signature recovery usually drops the original file name.

 Word Recovery Guidance